 An interesting approach, initiated by Weitzman (1976), consists in computing the constant equivalent consumption to the planned consumption path.
-Much of the literature on green accounting15 focuses on optimal growth paths, which is of little practical interest.
-Following Dasgupta and Mäler (2000), one can however develop a reasoning for any arbitrary path.
+Much of the literature on green accounting17 focuses on optimal growth paths, which is of little practical interest.
+Following Dasgupta and Mäler (2000) and Asheim (2007a), one can however develop a reasoning for any arbitrary path.

-Suppose the consumption C_t (a real number) over the time interval $[0, +\infty)$ is limited by the evolution of three stocks: capital K_t , natural resources N_t , and another capital S_t including, e.g., technological knowledge, equipment for resource replenishment, or other kinds of social and human capital.
-The variation of these stocks over time is governed by the equations
+Suppose the consumption C_t (a real number) over the time interval $[0, +\infty)$ is limited by the evolution of a real vector of stocks denoted S_t , which includes produced capital, natural resources, technological knowledge, and any other kind of social and human capital that influences consumption possibilities.
+The variation of these stocks over time is governed by a system of equations